garyfleming/product-engineering/estimates.md

 ---

+# Predictability

+^ Last one is hugely important.
+We're mostly looking for some kind of predictability.
+Whether it's knowing when something will be available, when we'll get value, what we should do first, ultimately these questions are about predictability

+---

 # What do we estimate?

 * Effort
 * Elapsed time
-* Understanding
 * Cost
 * Value
 * Complexity
+* Understanding

 ^ Likewise, we can estimate a lot of different things.
+^ I'd also argue that the things nearer the bottom are more interesting and useful than the things at the top...

 ---

 ## Why do we really estimate?
 ## What do we really estimate?
-## What do we do with our estimates?
+## What do we really do with our estimates?

 ^ But what do we actually do?
 Most of the time the estimates I've seen teams create are not useful because they're not estimating for themselves.
 They're estimating to keep someone/thing else happy: a process, a JIRA scorecard, a project manager or other leader.
 External factors drive the estimates, not the team themselves.
 ^ They estimate almost purely in terms of effort/time.
 It's *rare* to see teams talking about complexity.
 Or value.
 Or cost.
 They're playing at estimation, rather than valuing it.

+---

+## Why do we really estimate?
+## What do we really estimate?
+## What do we really do with our estimates?

 ^ Consequently what they do with the estimates is.. record it.
 They don't particularly reflect on it or use it to make new decisions.
 They don't drive direction.
 Those why we estimate questions are a setup for "Okay and now what should we do?"
-THey're not an answer in and of themselves.
+They're not an answer in and of themselves.

-^ TODO Split this.
-Possibly put the last chunk in a slide that repeats the why we estimate questions.
+---

+# Upfront Anti-patterns

+* Scope roughly settled upfront
+* Estimated in real units of time
+* Estimate given when we have least knowledge
+* Scope/estimate recorded upfront

+^ If we settle the scope upfront, and give estimates in real units of time (or a near proxy), we're doing so when we have least knowledge of what we're going to achieve.
+That is, we haven't learned much yet fo inform us, and gain **experience*.
+So recording that upfront is just waste.

 ---